zain-x/container/mdContainer/labs/Lab06-Part02.md

 ## How To Submit this Lab
-1. Create a new branch named `AdventureQuest-part2` in your existing GitHub repository.
+1. Create a new branch named `AdventureQuest-part2` in your existing GitHub repository `Adventure-Quest-RPG`.
 2. Solve the lab according to the updated specifications.
 3. Update the README.md file with the necessary content.
 4. Push your changes to your GitHub repository.